ellysh/bash-programming-from-scratch/manuscript/glossary.md

 [**Escape sequence**](https://en.wikipedia.org/wiki/Escape_sequence) is a set of characters that have no meaning of their own.
 Instead, they control the output device.
 For example, the line break character `\n` commands the output device to start a new line.

-[**Exit status**](https://www.gnu.org/software/bash/manual/html_node/Exit-Status.html#Exit-Status) is an integer value from 0 to 255 that the shell command returns when finishing.
+[**Exit code**](https://www.gnu.org/software/bash/manual/html_node/Exit-Status.html#Exit-Status) (or exit status) is an integer value from 0 to 255 that the shell command returns when finishing.
 The zero status means successful execution of the command.
 All other codes indicate an error.

 ## F